How Do You Choose The Winning Platform In Order To Reach Platform Paradise?

 Jeroen Morrenhof

 Jeroen Morrenhof is CEO and co-founder of FRISS.
 He closely follows the developments in fintech and believes that the importance of platforms (core systems) can never be overemphasized.
 How to reach platform paradise for your core system?
 Selecting the right core system is crucial for insurers.
 The implementation requires a huge investment and often puts the organization virtually on hold for a number of years.
 Choosing the wrong supplier can seriously threaten the continuation of the business.
 This is the reason why insurers go for extensive ‘Requests for Proposals’ and ‘Proof of Concepts’.
-It takes a lot of time for all parties, but which unfortunately offer only limited certainty.
-In this blog I will give a more pragmatic advice on how to select a core system that is future-proof.
+It takes a lot of time for all parties, but unfortunately offers only limited certainty.
+In this blog post I will give more pragmatic advice on how to select a core system that is future-proof.

 From custom-made to standard